RecordPoint/RecordPoint.Connectors.SDK/docs/semaphore_lock.md

 To use Scoped Semaphore Locks, the `ISemaphoreLockScopedKeyAction` needs to be implemented and registered via Dependency Injection.

-The action receives the Connector Configuration and the running operations "Work Type" as context that can be used to establish the locking key.
+The action receives the Connector Configuration, the running operations "Work Type" and a nullable "context" (ie: ChannelExternalId) as context that can be used to establish the locking key.

 ---